 Our blanks are made from high-grade PVC, and, if cared for, will last just as long as an ordinary vinyl record.
 Thickness can be 1.5 mm or 2.0 mm, which corresponds, in 12” size, to 150 and 180 gms respectively.

 Slimmer records are lighter and less prone to break, while the heavier ones are more resistant to bending and warping.
-The quality (depth) of the cut is the same for either sizes.
+The quality (depth) of the cut is the same for both sizes.